 Home and Community-Based Services Funding

-In FY 2016, the average HCBS cost per person was \$57,218.
-The following chart shows this average per person cost over time, comparing dollars adjusted for inflation and not adjusted.
-Either way, the cost of services had remained relatively stable for the past sixteen years.
+In FY 2015, the average HCBS cost per person was \$56,672.
+The following chart shows this average per person cost over time which, when adjusted for inflation, has remained stable for the past fifteen years.